outsidenote/eventualize/docs/learn-more/aggregates.md

 ## Capturing Events in an Aggregate
 Throughout the application's execution, it'll capture or create one or more events.<br>
-Captured events are not stored directly into the Stream, because it can heart performance.
+Captured events are not stored directly into the Stream, because it can hurt performance.
 Those events will be appended to the ordered collection of **Pending Events** in the Aggregate.<br>
 **Pending Events** are events that were captured locally and not yet stored in the Stream.<br>
 The Folding Logic will also execute the relevant Folding Function, based on the Event's type.
 This will update the Aggregate's State.<br>